 Interpolating solutions are ubiquitous in ML practice; the support-vector-machine itself interpolates training data in high dimensions [2,3,4].
 This means that very different training loss functions can yield identical solutions [2].

-These insights were obtained for the high-dimensional linear model (and we’ve recently extended some of these insights to more general kernel settings[1]).
+These insights were obtained for the high-dimensional linear and kernel models.
 Our analyses are underlied by a signal-processing perspective.
-Current projects include investigating the brittleness of models with high classification accuracy, generalization behavior of overparameterized neural networks, and understanding implications for fairness and transparency of these models.
-See my recent presentation slides and our recent survey paper to get a flavor of this research!
+Our current focus is on mathematically characterizing the nonlinear feature learning process in neural networks, and understanding/improving robustness to distribution shift.
+See our recent tutorial and our recent survey paper to get a flavor of this research!

 Selected publications:

-[1] Andrew McRae, Santhosh Karnik, Mark Davenport and Vidya Muthukumar: “Harmless interpolation in regression and classification with structured features”, AISTATS 2022, longer version in preparation.
+[1] Andrew McRae, Santhosh Karnik, Mark Davenport and Vidya Muthukumar: “Harmless interpolation in regression and classification with structured features”, AISTATS 2022.

-[2] Ke Wang, Vidya Muthukumar and Christos Thrampoulidis: “Benign overfitting in multiclass classification: All roads lead to interpolation”, NeurIPS 2021, longer version in submission.
+[2] Ke Wang, Vidya Muthukumar and Christos Thrampoulidis: “Benign overfitting in multiclass classification: All roads lead to interpolation”, IEEE Transactions on Information Theory 2023.

 [3] Daniel Hsu, Vidya Muthukumar and Ji Xu: “On the proliferation of support vectors in high dimensions”, AISTATS 2021.